-Northern Natural Gas also has security concerns regarding open access to the pipeline attributes in a mapping environment, specifically how that data could be used by individuals or organizations to adversely target pipeline assets.
+Although Northern Natural Gas appreciates that the Pipeline and Hazardous Material Safety Administration met with the Transportation Security Administration regarding security concerns related to the proposed changes and now would restrict some of the attribute availability, concerns remain regarding access to the pipeline attributes in a mapping environment, specifically how that data could be used by individuals or organizations to adversely target pipeline assets.
 The proposed information collection under Control Number 2137-0596 does not discuss the protection of the data of privately owned company from the current sophisticated electronic information theft that is prolific worldwide.